gaelmotte/salesforce-sentry/README.md

 Ideally, i would like to discribute this over NPM, for it does not make sense for an ISV project to depend on another package (complex installs) nor do i want you to copy over the code (losing all possibility for dependency updates)

-TODO

 ### sentry enduser

-This includes many more metadata to help a customer Setup Sentry.
+This includes many more metadata to help a customer Setup Sentry :

+- Lightning app to setup the sdk
+- Tab for payloads sent to sentry for review
   This needs to be packaged as a managed package.
 But the 0% test coverage yet makes me think it is not quite for now XD

-Have a look at https://github.com/gaelmotte/salesforce-sentry-enduser-sample on how it may be used.
+### Sentry enduser sample

+This is sample on how a Salesforce customer might use the enduser version of the SDK For now, it imports the enduser sdk with a symlink, but as soon as it is packaged, this should be changed

+## Setup for dev

+### NPM deps

+for each sfdx project
+`npm install .`

+### Git submodules

+the SDK depends on custom deserialization classes.
+These are made available as a git submodule
+`git submodule update --init --recursive`

+### Start working

+open each sfdx project in a separate vscode instance create a scratch org for each

 ## Design